-SplashID is a password manager from Splashdata, a company which is in cyber security space since 2000.
-And 8.1 is the latest version of this product.
+SplashID is a password manager from Splashdata, a company which is in company in the cybersecurity space since 2000.
+And 8.1 is the latest version of this password manager product.
+It stands to reason that a security company would make an excellent password manager that can keep your passwords safe.

 It looks like any other paid password manager that follows the traditional route.
-Sure, it has auto-fill, a security dashboard, secure sharing, and more, but again, there isn’t anything you haven’t already seen.
+Sure, it has auto-fill, password management, a security dashboard, secure password sharing, and more, but again, there isn’t anything you haven’t already seen.

 Moreover, most of the functions were sloppy in my test.